hack-the-void/hack-the-void/README.md

-- 👋 Hi, I’m @Joshua-py
+- 👋 Hi, I’m @TheVoid
-- 👀 I’m interested in cyber-security and python fan
+- 👀 I’m into cybersecurity and CTFs
-- 🌱 I’m currently learning cyber-security
+- 🌱 Currently learning more about cybersecurity
-- ⚡ Fun fact: I was a 3D Artist for some few years
+- 🐍 I love Python

 <!---
 Joshua-py/Joshua-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.